 This guide was created to provide you with the resources you'll need to do research for your classes--and beyond!

-During the renovation of the Taubman Health Sciences Library Building, the building is closed but our services are open.
-Reserve books can be found at the Shapiro Undergraduate Library, & books that are in remote storage can be requested & sent for pickup to any library.
+Reserve books can be found at the Taubman Health Sciences Library Information Desk.
+Books that are in remote storage can be requested & sent for pickup to any library.
 For more information on using the library, click here or contact me directly.

 There are different types of information available to dental hygiene students through the University Library system, in both print and electronic formats.